ReScience/ReScience-submission/article/tennøe-hodne-haug-weltzien-einevoll-halnes-2018.md

 in describing the threshold-detection algorithm used in the analysis of the model.
 The original model now exists as a model using the Python interface for NEURON, which hopefully makes it accessible to a wider audience.
+Our personal motivation for reproducing the model by Tabak et al. was that we needed it in a computational study where we compared the dynamical properties of pituitary cells in rats versus fish [@halnes2018].

 # References